changhongjian/SimRender/README.md

 1. The rendering code is not perfect and really simple.
 You may need to correct or modify it according to your tasks.

+# Postscript

+This code is opened for a person for his fast rendering purpose.
+He helped me optimize the readme and named this repo.